 - Confirmation letter from your employer stating your period of employment

-- SSP stating time off work due to health issue.
+- SSP stating time off due to health issue.

 - Medical letter confirming the condition